lit/lit.dev/packages/lit-dev-content/site/docs/components/context.md

 - `setValue(v: T, force = false): void`

-    Sets the value provided, and notifies any subscribed consumers of the new value if the value chaged. `force` causes a notification even if the value didn't change, which can be useful if an object had a deep property change.
+    Sets the value provided, and notifies any subscribed consumers of the new value if the value changed. `force` causes a notification even if the value didn't change, which can be useful if an object had a deep property change.

 ### `ContextConsumer`